killercoda/scenarios-vim/first-steps/step2/text.md

 Vim doesn't let you to quit because you didn't save your changes.

 type `:q!` to override and quit.
-Any change you made will be ignored.
+Any changes you've made will be ignored.